 Have you experienced a jalapeño with a surprising lack of a kick?
 If your jalapeños are not as spicy as expected, there are many reasons why it may be the case.
 Let’s break down what may be happening with your bunch.

 All chili peppers have a typical range of potential heat, measured by the Scoville scale.
-Jalapeños have a heat range from 2,500 to 8,000 Scoville heat units (SHU), which sets it at the lower end of medium heat peppers.
+Jalapeños have a heat range from 2,500 to 8,000 Scoville heat units (SHU), which sets it at the lower end of medium-heat peppers.
 The floor (2,500 SHU) is not that much hotter than popular mild chilies like poblanos (1,000 to 1,500 SHU) and Anaheim chilies (500 to 2,500 SHU).
-If your crop naturally sits at the lower end of the range, they will taste decidedly mild compared to those at 8,000, which near serrano pepper heat (10,000 to 21,000 SHU).
+If your crop naturally sits at the lower end of the range, they will taste decidedly mild compared to those at 8,000 SHU, which is near serrano pepper heat (10,000 to 21,000 SHU).

-What causes this range?
+What causes this range spread?
 There are many factors, including the soil they grow in, the amount of water the crop receives (less makes hotter peppers), and how long the jalapeños stay on the vine.

 You may be eating an intentionally grown milder jalapeño hybrid

 Ever wonder why store-bought jalapeños tend to taste milder than those you get from your garden or farmer’s market?
 This is why.

 There are many jalapeño varieties out there, and some are hybrids that were intentionally grown to be milder than the typical heirloom jalapeño.
 Many supermarkets stock these hybrids, as they are chilies that are more eatable for the masses.
 But those that love hotter jalapeños are often disappointed with the spiciness of the selection they purchase.